lhk/darknet_wrapper/README.md

     Move out of this folder and execute
      - git clone https://github.com/pjreddie/darknet
      - git checkout 59ed1719d4aa77a462eb41dd4db2dd3a2f8e4a1b

+    The checkout is very important.
+Darknet is a moving target and later versions break compatibility with this wrapper.

     Then take all the darknet source files from darknet/src/ and copy them to darknet/src/ in this repo.
     Copy darknet/include to darknet/.
 Darknet/ now contains both src/ and include/